celonis/homcc/README.md

     ```sh
     $ sudo debootstrap jammy /var/chroot/jammy http://archive.ubuntu.com/ubuntu
     ```
-  - Configure the environment by creating a corresponding file in the `/etc/schroot/chroot.d/` directory or by appending it to `/etc/schroot/schroot.conf`, e.g. by replacing `USERNAME` in `jammy.conf`:
+  - Configure the environment by creating a corresponding file in the `/etc/schroot/chroot.d/` directory or by appending an entry to `/etc/schroot/schroot.conf`, e.g. by replacing `USERNAME` for `jammy.conf`:
     ```ini
     [jammy]
     description=Ubuntu 22.04 Jammy Jellyfish